 Don’t worry, there’s still a fair amount of toilet humour, with an entire episode dedicated to a solemn pee ceremony.
 Yup.
 You read that right.

 Pee jokes aside…

-The writers are still able to weave in social commentary in a way that’s not preachy, or completely irreverent.
+The writers are able to weave in social commentary in a way that’s not preachy, or completely irreverent.
 Anti-vaxxers, gender politics, and porn addiction are just some of the themes tackled as easily as a Xelayan wins an arm-wrestling match against a human.

 Exploring heavily political themes can be trickier than avoiding GoT spoilers, but the show handles these in a way that keeps each episode interesting.

-The theme of gender politics is played out through our favourite supposedly all-male humanoids, the Moclans.
+For example, in Season 2, the theme of gender politics is played out through our favourite supposedly all-male humanoids, the Moclans.
 As a result, Bortus and Klyden’s relationship goes through some challenges.
 The crew of the Orville found themselves in the centre of some rather charged sovereignty negotiations involving the Moclan male-dominated home world, and a rebel group of Moclan female exiles.
 These female rebel Moclan exiles quote the great Earth poet, Dolly Parton (listen out for this in episode 12).

 Pop culture references are part of what grounds this show, making it more relatable than other series in this genre.
 It grapples with things like time travel and alien cultures, but stops to ask the questions we all want to know the answer to, like how do aliens pee?